-• Applications will not be accepted from anyone who has failed any part of the Police Officer recruitment process within 6 months of being officially advised that they had failed a section of the process.
+Applications will not be accepted from anyone who has failed any part of the Police Officer recruitment process within 6 months of being officially advised that they had failed a section of the process.
+If you have failed vetting previously you may be asked to wait longer before applying again.